Loe-zou/Final-Project/README.md

 A complete repository with clear documentation and description of the analysis with results will be delivered by the due date.

-# Part 1 - Data Wrangling of the Raw (all in bash/unix)
+# Part 1: Data Wrangling of the Raw (all in bash/unix, found all relevant result and program file under "Part1" folder)

 ## Data download and adjustment (Merged Counts)
 Downloaded raw data from gdc portal, following the data selection for comparation as mentioned above under "Data", and the corresponding folder labeled "gdc_download_20221115_212727.200657" can be found in the local.